 SMALL AND MID-SIZE COMPANIES.
-The trust and certain funds may invest in securities issued by small and mid-size companies.
+The trust and certain funds held by the trust may invest in securities issued by small and mid-size companies.
 The share prices of these companies are often more volatile than those of larger companies as a result of several factors common to many such issuers, including limited trading volumes, products or financial resources, management inexperience and less publicly available information.

 LIQUIDITY RISK.
 Liquidity risk is the risk that the value of a security will fall if trading in the security is limited or absent.
 No one can guarantee that a liquid trading market will exist for any security.

 LEGISLATION/LITIGATION.
-From time to time, various legislative initiatives are proposed in the United States and abroad which may have a negative impact on certain of the securities held by the trust or funds.
+From time to time, various legislative initiatives are proposed in the United States and abroad which may have a negative impact on certain of the securities held by the trust or the funds held by the trust.
 In addition, litigation regarding any of the issuers of the securities or of the industries represented by these issuers may negatively impact the share prices of these securities.
 No one can predict what impact any pending or threatened litigation will have on the share prices of the securities.